-Click on Publish and then on Play option available on top right corner of the App Designer.
+Click on Publish and then on the Play option available in the top right corner of the App Designer.

-- Click on “+ New” icon to add data to Entity.
+- Click on the “+ New” icon to add data to Entity.

-- After saving it, again clicking on Basic Details tab will ask to move to Next Stage.
-Click on Next Stage option.
+- After saving it, again clicking on the Basic Details tab will ask to move to Next Stage.
+Click on the Next Stage option.

-- Enter Order Items and again click in Next Stage.
-Here as earlier defined in business process flow, if order items entered is greater than 0 then it will move to next stage else not.
+- Enter Order Items and again click on Next Stage.
+Here as earlier defined in the business process flows, if order items entered are more significant than 0, then it will move to the next stage else not.

-- If Order Items entered is greater than 0 then it will ask for Place Order in next stage and then click Finish.
+- If Order Items entered is greater than 0, it will ask for Place Order in the next stage and then click Finish.

-- Completed message will be displayed once the flow is completed.
+- The completed message will be displayed once the flow is completed.

 - Clicking on the Subarea added on the left page, here it is “CustomerDetails” will display the newly added Customer Details.

-Through this blog, one can start build a powerful Model driven apps.
-Based on the requirement, create ones’ simple/complex responsive accessible design running apps.
-This app type composes the different kind of components likes forms, views, dashboards, charts and various business process with great UI.
-Don’t wait to give a try to this powerful app and stay tuned for our next topic – PowerApps Portals!!!
+Through this blog, SharePoint developers can start to build powerful Model-driven apps.
+Based on the requirement, create ones’ ideas into simple/complex responsive accessible design running apps.
+Model Driven App composes the different kinds of components like forms, views, dashboards, charts, and various business processes with great UI.
+Don’t wait to try this powerful app, and stay tuned for our next topic – PowerApps Portals!!!

 Shital Patel is VP at TatvaSoft with a high-level of proficiency and technical precision in SharePoint Development.
 His experience of the last two decades has helped businesses to solve complex challenges resulting in growth and performance of Startups to Fortune 500 companies.